Rotating SSH Keys

 Add new key to GitHub

-Add the public key to your GitHub account by following their Adding a new SSH key to your GitHub account instructions.
-Essentially, you’ll copy your key to your clipboard using:
+Add the public key to your GitHub account by following these instructions from GitHub.
+You’ll copy your key to your clipboard using:

 pbcopy < ~/.ssh/id_rsa.pub